Keith Raniere: Early life

-Raniere was born on August 26, 1960, in Brooklyn, New York, the only child of James Raniere (1932–2020), an advertising executive, and Vera Oschypko (1931–1978), a ballroom-dancing instructor.
+Raniere was born on August 26, 1960, in Brooklyn, New York City, the only child of James Raniere (1932–2020), an advertising executive, and Vera Oschypko (1931–1978), a ballroom-dancing instructor.
 When Raniere was five years old, his family relocated to Suffern, New York.
-His parents separated when he was aged eight.
+His parents separated when he was eight.

 Raniere attended Suffern High School for ninth grade before transferring to Rockland Country Day School.
 He graduated in June 1978, two months prior to his eighteenth birthday.
 As an adult, Raniere reported that he read Isaac Asimov's mind control-themed work Second Foundation at age 12 and credited the novel with inspiring his work in NXIVM.
 In 1982, Raniere graduated from Rensselaer Polytechnic Institute with a 2.26 GPA, barely passing and failing many classes.
 He was employed as a computer programmer for the New York State Division of Parole.

 Describing a conversation with Raniere's father, his former partner, Barbara Bouchey, recalled, "[James] said ... [they] told Keith about how gifted and how intelligent he was.
 And he said it was almost like a switch went off.
 And suddenly, overnight, [Raniere] turned into ...
 Jesus Christ ... [thinking] he was superior and better than everybody, like he was a deity.
 [James] said it was that [snaps] dramatic and that profound; he said it went right to [Raniere's] head."
 According to Bouchey, Raniere's mother also reported hearing "dozens of young girls ... calling the house, and [that Raniere] ... was telling every single girl the same thing: 'I love you.
 You're the special one.
 You're important.
 You are the only one in my life, and I love you.'
 And Vera says, 'He's saying this to all these girls.
 He's clearly lying 'cause all of them are not special!'"

 In June 1988, the Albany Times Union profiled Raniere, reporting on his membership in the Mega Society after he achieved a high score on the MEGA test, an unsupervised, 48-question test published in the April 1985 issue of Omni magazine.
 Although the MEGA test has been widely criticized as not having been properly validated, the 1989 edition of the Guinness Book of World Records (the last edition to include a category for highest IQ) described the Mega Society as "the most exclusive ultrahigh IQ society", and the 1989 Australian edition identified Raniere, Marilyn vos Savant, and Eric Hart as the highest-scoring members of the group.